HaeffnerLab/trap-simulation-tools-matlab/readme.txt

 This package is used to read and post-process electrostatic simulations of ion trap potentials.

-Day-to-day usage will only involve messing around with analyzetrap,  project_parameters, and setvoltages.
+Day-to-day usage will only involve messing around with analyze_trap,  project_parameters, and set_voltages.
 You will occasionally need to dive into the lower level functions.
 _______________________________________________________________________________________________________________________
 -----------------------------------------------------------------------------------------------------------------------